How to Hit Solid Wedge Shots by Correcting These Mistakes

 The biggest mistake most amateur golfers make with their wedges is hitting the ball too high.

 It’s true.
-You can see remarkable improvement in your wedge shots just by bringing the trajectory down.
-And I’m going to explain how you can do that by making three super easy adjustments to the way you hit your wedges.
+You can see remarkable improvement in your wedge shots just by learning how to control your shot trajectory.
+And I’m going to explain exactly how you can do that by improving your setup and swing technique.

 Let’s get started.